AmazingAng/WTF-Solidity/Languages/en/35_DutchAuction_en/readme.md

 - User auctions and mints `NFT`: Users participate in a Dutch auction and mint `NFT` by calling the `auctionMint()` function to pay `ETH`.

 First, the function checks if the auction has started or if the number of `NFTs` has exceeded the limit.
-Then, the contract calculates the auction cost based on the number of minted `NFTs` and using the `getAuctionPrice()` function.
+Then, the contract calculates the auction cost based on the number of minted `NFTs` and uses the `getAuctionPrice()` function.
 It also checks if the user has enough `ETH` to participate.
 If the user has enough `ETH`, the contract mints `NFTs` and refunds any excess `ETH`.
 Otherwise, the transaction is reverted.

 ```solidity
     // the auction mint function